- Testing of wastewater can show if SARS-CoV-2 – the virus that causes COVID-19 – is present in a local community.

 Other Australian states and territories are also participating in the national ColloSSoS project.
 The European Union has a similar active wastewater surveillance collaboration.
 Canada, the Netherlands, New Zealand and Turkey have also incorporated wastewater testing as part of their COVID-19 surveillance.

 Will wastewater testing replace other testing for COVID-19?

 No. Wastewater testing is being developed as an additional and complementary tool to the existing public health response and testing of people.

 If there are viral fragments in wastewater, does this mean that recycled water or treated wastewater poses a public health risk?

 No. Wastewater samples used for testing are taken at the influent (or entry pipe) to wastewater treatment plants or within the sewer network.

 Wastewater is treated to kill a wide variety of microorganisms, including viruses, before it is returned to the environment.

-There is no evidence that coronavirus (COVID-19) can be spread via recycled water nor via treated wastewater released to waterways.
+There is no evidence that COVID-19 can be spread via recycled water nor via treated wastewater released to waterways.

 To find out more, read the Hygiene, water and sanitation for coronavirus (COVID-19) fact sheet.

 There is no impact on your local water supply from wastewater testing.
 Drinking water supplied by water utilities is safe to drink and for normal household uses.